Joan Triadú: Death

-Honours, prizes and distinctions
+Honours, prizes and distinctions and legacy

 Just after the Spanish Civil War, he collaborated on the National Front of Catalonia in the writing of articles in the Bulletin of Catalonia.
 Throughout Francoist Spain he actively participated in the Catalan cultural resistance against the dictatorship.

 He was a member of the International Association of Catalan Language and Literature, the PEN Club, the Association of Catalan Language Writers (AELC) and the Institut d'Estudis Catalans, as well as the Advisory Board of the Platform for the Language.

 In 1978 he was elected an associate member of the Institute of Catalan Studies.
+Since 1991, the Regional Council of Ripollès, his native region, has honoured the figure of Triadú with a schoolchildren's literary contest, the Joan Triadú Children's and Youth Literary Awards.